Logo for Journalism New England Career Lab with a circular design on the left and bold text.

 They just need training.

-• Empowering local newsrooms to build capacity, grow community engagement and trust, and create a sustainable business.
+Building capacity so local newsrooms can grow community engagement and trust, and create a sustainable business.

 Nominate